yoanlcq/vek/README.md

 ***

-Divide matrix by matrix, because it is too confusing (and not always possible).
+Matrix division by matrix, because it is too confusing (and not always possible).
 Explicitly mutiply by the inverse (if possible) instead.

 ***